 I am an affectionate guy.
 Whether it’s friends or family, I’m usually quick to offer up a hug and say, “I love you.”
 I don’t anticipate fatherly affection being an issue for my daughter moving forward.
 But there are different ways to express this to the ones you love.

 To this day, I’m close to my father, and we speak regularly.
 We’ll talk about many subjects, from the latest activities my daughter is interested in to why the Pittsburgh Steelers aren’t running the ball more effectively.
 Rarely do we delve into how we feel about each other.
-But just having those talks tells me everything I need to know.
+Those conversations tell me everything I need to know.
 He loves and cares deeply about me and my well-being.
 I feel the same way about him.

 While I’ll never forget his face when my parents dropped me off at college, the smaller, more subtle moments reinforce the affection.